iooops/webAudioPluginLib/README.md

   A: WAM processor seems to lack an interface used to re-initiate the processor, when a preset is loaded, it can be more efficient to re-initiate the processor than changing each parameter one by one.
 6. ......

-## Supported Feature of GUI components
+## Supported Features of GUI components
-1. the slider which the value can be changed logarithmically.
+1. Sliders' values can be changed logarithmically.
-2. the complex components which behaves like text box and slider at the same time (optional).
+2. Good to have complex components which can behave like text box and slider at the same time (optional).
 3. webGL component